Mohamed-Alieldin/Udacity_LinuxServerConfiguration/README.md

 ## Server Configurations
 #### Updating Packages
 1. Use the command `sudo apt-get update`  to detect the updates for the current packages.
-2. Use the command `sudo apt-get upgrade` to apply the updates.
+2. Use the command `sudo apt-get dist-upgrade` to apply the updates.
 #### Firwall configurations
 1. Close all incoming requestes `sudo ufw default deny incoming`
 2. Enable all outgoing requests `sudo ufw default allow outgoing`